wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 # Scheduled Tasks

 !!! info
-    This section will describe scheduled integrations, its concepts and usage in Choreo.
+    This section will describe scheduled integrations, and its concepts and usage in Choreo.